BobKerns/rpi-image-tool/README.md

 * `/data/mnt/boot`
 * `/data/mnt/rootfs`

+(The partitions have the labels "boot" and "rootfs").

+The `partition-size` command would need to be modified to specifically look for the last partition as the one to resize, or be modified to use `dd` to actually move later partitions to make room before resizing the filesystem.
 ## Running Raspberry Pi OS

 You can run Raspberry Pi OS under `docker`, even on an Intel system, via the `quemu` emulation package.